mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ---

 ##### Setup Starting Primal Values
 In JuliaGrid, the assignment of starting primal values for optimization variables takes place when the [`solve!`](@ref solve!(::PowerSystem, ::PMUStateEstimation{LinearWLS{Normal}})) function is executed.
 Starting primal values are determined based on the `voltage` fields within the `PMUStateEstimation` type.
-By default, these values are initially established using the the initial bus voltage magnitudes and angles from `PowerSystem` type:
+By default, these values are initially established using the initial bus voltage magnitudes and angles from `PowerSystem` type:
 ```@repl PMUOptimalPlacement
 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```